Scarlets urge EPCR to reconsider postponement stance amid coronavirus quarantine

 “It is hugely disappointing that we will not be allowed to do that on a level playing field.”

+“The boundaries are certainly softer when you have to contingency plan to that extreme, so it’s about getting everyone in the tent together, helping each other out and looking after each other.

+“Obviously we need to get player approval and EPCR need to agree around people not being cup-tied by playing, but hopefully common sense prevails and we can keep people playing.”

-Cardiff have said that a travelling party of 42 players and staff are due to fly out of Cape Town on Thursday.
+Cardiff have said that a travelling party of 42 players and staff were due to fly out of Cape Town on Thursday.

 The 10-day period of quarantine on arrival in the UK – the party are set to serve their isolation spell in England – has put their opening Heineken Champions Cup games against Toulouse and Harlequins in jeopardy.